joshua-sy/forgeHack2024-Jiranimo-Charitrix/README.md

+#THIS IS THE OFFICIAL GITHUB FILE FOR JIRANIMO CHARITRIX
+We built most of the backend in the other repo which was transferred to here.
+Most of the frontend was built in this repo.

 # Forge Hello World

 This project contains a Forge app written in Javascript that displays `Hello World!` in a Confluence macro.